Geometric formulation of $k$-essence and late-time acceleration: Introduction

 Interestingly, until now, this particular model had not been compared with observational data.
 In fact, recent results have suggested that the quadratic $k$-essence model is not viable for describing late-time cosmology altogether \cite{Quiros:2025fnn}.
 On the contrary, our results directly show that late-time $\Lambda$CDM dynamics are embedded within the model.
 Using a combination of cosmic chronometers (CC), Type Ia supernovae (SNe Ia) and Baryon Acoustic Oscillation (BAO) data from the Pantheon$^{+}$ and DESI DR1 samples, the model is shown to be compatible with late-time observations.
-Moreover, our statistical analyses indicate a small but statistically insignificant preference compared to $\Lambda$CDM.
 The cosmological implications are further investigated with a detailed dynamical systems analysis, supporting our observational results and clarifying some points of contention in the recent literature.
 From the geometric perspective, we thus conclude that integrable vectorial nonmetricity is a feasible candidate to describe dark energy.